nid666/ProjectSchmooze/README.md

 - [ ] Add reset password screen
 - [ ] Add AI integration to reccomendations
 - [ ] allow removal of incorrectly entered time slots
+- [ ] create and add logo to main pages
+- [ ] automatically clear email input once an email is entered (sid)
+- [ ] Allow for times such as "1PM" to be entered into the time input
+- [ ] Fix copy and paste issues that occur from refreshing

+## Phase 5
+- [ ] Create webscraping for opentable
+- [ ] Integrate automatic time checking with opentable to ensure the place isn't booked
+- [ ] Get user's phone number for open table reservation